-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, when you get to Hell, tell 'em this game sent you.
-Where 'em is probably middle management.
+'Em is probably middle management.
 Overworked middle management.
 Who are suffering more.

 Yes, sadly Afterlife is part of a special genre of strategy games best described as "Should have been way more fun."
-Bullfrog's Gene Wars is another member, taking the idea of both creating unique creatures and fighting a war under the facade of making peace, on pain of being zapped by angry aliens, and turning it into a game with less a difficulty curve as a difficulty anal spike.
-Now I think about it, pretty much every game that wanted to mix genetic manipulation with strategy is a member.
+Bullfrog's Gene Wars is another member, taking the idea of both creating unique creatures and fighting a war under the facade of making peace (on pain of being zapped by angry aliens), and turning it into a game with less a difficulty curve as a difficulty anal spike.
+Now I think about it, pretty much every game that wanted to mix genetic manipulation with strategy is a member of the club.
 Pity.
 The idea still has promise.

 Factor in that you also have to worry about factors like the state of the planet itself, as well as two separate afterlives, and the true hell here becomes one of micromanagement.
 It's so fiddly to keep everything in balance that after a while it starts feeling pointless to, and unlike SimCity, you don't get to build anything cool enough to really enjoy watching it get ripped apart when you do.